 The Status field indicates the status of the request, as indicated in Table 9-52 (Status codes).

-The MSCS Descriptor element is defined in 9.4.2.xxx (MSCS Descriptor element) and is optionally present as described in 11.26.3 (MSCS procedures).
+The MSCS Descriptor element is defined in 9.4.2.xxx (MSCS Descriptor element).
+When the Status field is “SUCCESS” the element is not present; otherwise it is optionally present as described in 11.26.3 (MSCS procedures).

 Robust AV streaming